|Nutritional Guidelines (per serving)|

-- If you don't have a loaf pan, use clean hands to shape the salmon mixture into a loaf shape on a greased baking sheet.
+- No loaf pan, no problem: If you do not have a loaf pan, use clean hands to shape the salmon mixture into a loaf shape on a greased baking sheet.

-- If you don't have canned salmon, you can use precooked and chopped salmon.
+- Fresh salmon: If you do not have canned salmon, you can use precooked and chopped salmon.

-- Instead of bread crumbs, use any type of bready filler material.
+- Instead of bread crumbs: Use any type of bread filler material.
 This could be crumbled crackers, dried out sliced bread, or crushed cereal such as cornflakes.

-- Flake the salmon into very small pieces and mix it with the other ingredients thoroughly, so it forms almost a thick batter.
-The loaf is more likely to fall apart if it's not mixed completely.
+- Mix well: Flake the salmon into very small pieces and mix it with the other ingredients thoroughly, so it forms almost a thick batter.
+The loaf is more likely to fall apart if it is not mixed completely.

-- If you have fresh lemons, squeeze half of it over the finished dish and serve with lemon wedges on the side.
+- Add lemon: If you have fresh lemons, squeeze half of it over the finished dish and serve with lemon wedges on the side.

-- Gluten-free salmon loaf: Replace the breadcrumbs with 3 tablespoons of almond meal or tapioca or 1 1/2 tablespoons of coconut flour.
+- Gluten-free: Replace the breadcrumbs with 3 tablespoons of almond meal or tapioca or 1 1/2 tablespoons of coconut flour.

-- Tuna loaf: Replace the salmon with the equivalent amount of canned, drained, and flaked tuna.
+- Tuna loaf: Replace the salmon with the equivalent amount of canned, drained flaked tuna.